-Some of the better-known and most-valued native birds, that you’re likely to see, are the stately large wood pigeon (a sociable bird, especially when sated from over-eating); the mischievous mountain parrot, the kea; the bush-parrot, the kaka; and the mournful native owl, the morepork.
+Some of the better-known and most-valued native birds that you’re likely to see are the stately, large wood pigeon (a sociable bird, especially when sated from over-eating); the mischievous mountain parrot, the kea; the bush-parrot, the kaka; and the mournful native owl, the morepork.
 Water birds are also numerous near rivers, lakes and wetlands.
-Some of the more common ducks that you will see are the Paradise, grey, shoveller and scaup (small and black).
+Some of the more common ducks that you will see are the paradise, grey, shoveller and scaup (small and black).
 The blue duck is quite rare and favours streams that are abundant in boulders.
 Shags, gulls and oyster catchers are widespread.
-Hawks, fantails, tits, robins, bell-birds, grey warblers and silver-eyes are all a fairly common sight among the Doubtful Sounds.
+Hawks, fantails, tits, robins, bell-birds, grey warblers and silver-eyes are all a fairly common sight around Doubtful Sound.

 Fiordland is also home to three out of the five species of kiwi, although they’re nocturnal so you’re unlikely to see one, but you may well hear one!
 Other flightless birds in Fiordland include the attractive looking kakapo, the weka and very rare takahe.